A Guide to the Rankings System in Snooker

 World Grand Prix, Players Championship qualification

 Qualification for the World Grand Prix is determined on the basis of prize money earned during the current season only, instead of the normal two-year ranking list.
-For the 2016/17 season this includes all prize money earned from the 2016 Riga Masters, up to and including the 2017 German Masters.
+For the 2017/18 season this includes all prize money earned from the 2017 Kaspersky Riga Masters, up to and including the 2018 Coral Shoot Out.